 Consumer-grade chainsaws make short work of cutting firewood, cleaning up fallen limbs and trees, cutting framing timbers and carving wood.
-There are three basic types: gas, electric and cordless electric, which is powered by a battery.
-Each is appropriate for different situations.
+There are three basic types — gas, electric, and cordless — and each is appropriate for different situations.

-Cordless, battery-operated chainsaws are convenient and "green."
-Again, they're not as powerful as gas or corded electric saws, but they offer unlimited range and all the environmental benefits of an electric model.
-Powered by rechargeable Lithium-ion batteries, they're super-convenient for working in trees or other awkward situations, and light enough to carry over large acreage for small work.
+- Cordless chainsaws.
+Battery-operated chainsaws aren't as powerful as gas models, or even corded electric ones, but they offer unlimited range and all the environmental benefits of an electric model.
+Powered by rechargeable lithium-ion batteries, they're super-convenient for working in trees or other awkward situations, and light enough to carry over large acreage for small, scattered jobs.

-Because they're exhaust-free, both electric and cordless models can be used indoors.
+Because they're exhaust-free, both electric and cordless models can be used indoors in a garage or workshop, or for demolition work.
 Gas models pose the same risks as any exhaust-producing engine when used indoors and should be limited to outdoor use.

-ConsumerSearch.com evaluates dozens of reviews from both experts and owners to help you choose the best chainsaw for your outdoor needs.
-We take into account performance, safety and ease of use to find a chainsaw that can handle your workload -- no matter how light or heavy -- and a good sharpener to keep it in top cutting condition.
+Regardless of their power source, the best chainsaws provide the same perks: fast cutting speed, ample power and a tolerable noise level.
+They should also be safe and easy to use.
+We evaluate dozens of reviews from both experts and owners to help you choose the best chainsaw for your outdoor needs.
+We factor in performance, safety, and ease of use to find a chainsaw that can handle your workload -- no matter how light or heavy -- and a good sharpener to keep it in top cutting condition.

 Best Gas Chainsaws | Best Electric Chainsaws | Best Cordless Chainsaws | Best Chainsaw Sharpeners | Buying Guide | Our Sources